Summer Programs 2025

 Please note: all classes must meet the minimum student requirement in order to run.

-Days & Times: TBD
+Days & Times: Wednesdays, Time TBD

 Liana Savard, Instructor